Barry Pinches: Career

 Pinches had a very poor 2015–16 season as he only won two matches all year, both of these coming at the Haining Open.
 He was involved in two frames of note during the season.
 At the Ruhr Open, Pinches and Alan McManus set the record for the longest official snooker frame at 100 minutes and 24 seconds.
 The record stood until April 2017.
 In the final frame of his 4–1 defeat of Pinches in the first round of the Welsh Open, Ronnie O'Sullivan learned that the prize for making a 147 was £10,000 and decided after potting the 14th red to pot a pink and make a 146 instead as the prize money was not enough.
-Pinches dropped off the tour at the end of the season and he failed to regain his place on the main tour through Q School.
+Pinches dropped off the tour at the end of the season and he failed to regain his place on the main tour through the 2016 Q School.
 He qualified for the 2016 Paul Hunter Classic, but lost 4–3 to Cao Yupeng in the first round.

 In the 2017 Gibraltar Open, Pinches lost in the second qualifying round; however, during the 2017–18 season, having again lost in Q-School in his attempt to re-qualify for the main tour, he qualified for that season's Paul Hunter Classic.
 He recovered from 1–3 behind in the first round to beat Matthew Bolton 4–3, but lost in the last 64 to fellow amateur George Pragnall by the same scoreline.

 On 14 October 2017 Barry entered the World Seniors Championship 1st Qualifying in Newbury for the Snooker Legends Tour.
 He lost 1–3 in the semi-finals to fellow amateur Matt Ford.
 In the frame that he won in the semi-finals he made a total clearance of 133 and won a pair of Oakley sunglasses for the highest break of the event.

-He entered Q school in May 2018 in the hope of winning back his place on the main snooker tour.
+He entered the 2018 Q School in May in the hope of winning back his place on the main snooker tour.
 In the second round he was drawn against his son Luke.
 It was the first time a father played his son in a world snooker event since Neal Foulds played his father Geoff Foulds in 1986.
 Barry beat son Luke 4–1.
 In the following round he defeated fellow former pro Fang Xiongman.

-In June 2019, Pinches came through Q-School - Event 3 by winning six matches to earn a two-year card on the World Snooker Tour for the 2019–2020 and 2020–21 seasons.
+In June 2019, Pinches came through the third event of the 2019 Q School by winning six matches to earn a two-year card on the World Snooker Tour for the 2019–2020 and 2020–21 seasons.

-In June 2021, Pinches came through Q-School - Event 2 by winning five matches to earn a two-year card on the World Snooker Tour for the 2021–2022 and 2022–2023 seasons.
+In June 2021, Pinches came through event 2 of the 2021 Q School by winning five matches to earn a two-year card on the World Snooker Tour for the 2021–2022 and 2022–2023 seasons.